YoSmudge/dnsyo/README.md

 DNSYO periodically updates it's internal resolver database from this repo.
 The first time you run it, and once every 2 weeks, it will try to download the `resolver-list.yml` file and store it to `~/.dnsyo-resovers-list.yaml` directory.
 If you know of any more open DNS resolvers feel free to add them to the list.

 By default, DNSYO will pick 500 servers at random from it's list to query.
-You can change this with the `--query` flag.
-If you want DNSYO to query all the servers just pass `--query=ALL`
+You can change this with the `--servers` or `-q` flag.
+If you want DNSYO to query all the servers just pass `--servers=ALL` or `-q=ALL`.

 ###Record types